top of page

 csm_Unknown-2_48c35ed427.jpg

-Yara, Cohort 7
+Yara, Edition 7

-"Critical minds and interdisciplinary approaches -- EMMIR is a family of teachers and students who combine migration studies with postcolonial thinking.
+"Critical minds and interdisciplinary approaches—EMMIR is a family of teachers and students who combine migration studies with postcolonial thinking.
 Jointly, we are searching for responses to the current affairs of today's world!"

 JEAN.jpg

-Jean, Cohort 6
+Jean, Edition 6

 "EMMIR is an actor for social change that goes beyond academia and connects theories with field practice.
 The program encouraged me to create a non-profit media organisation in Germany, 'Migration Heute' where we debate on media discourses and the representation of minorities across EU member states.